Chutpot/UnityNuklearLoader/README.md

 >This is a minimal-state, immediate-mode graphical user interface toolkit written in ANSI C and licensed under public domain.
 It was designed as a simple embeddable user interface for application and does not have any dependencies, a default render backend or OS window/input handling but instead provides a highly modular, library-based approach, with simple input state for input and draw commands describing primitive shapes as output.
 So instead of providing a layered library that tries to abstract over a number of platform and render backends, it focuses only on the actual UI.

-##Motivation
+## Motivation
 Creating a cross platform ready to use IMGUI library with a minimal dependency.
-The library initializes itself without user interaction and Unity Editor(URP ,HDRP and etc).
+The library initializes itself without user interaction and Unity Editor(URP, HDRP etc).

-##Support
+## Support

 | Platform                  |                    |
 | -----------------         | ------------------ |